heindetotverreorg/scrollee/README.md

 This will install dependencies for both workspaces.

 ## Development
-Run client an server concurrently with yarn dev in the root.
-Client hmr wont work this way
+Run client and server concurrently with yarn dev in the root.

 ### Client
-To run the client with Hot Module Replacement (HMR):
+To run the client seperately
 ```bash
 cd client
 yarn serve
 ```
-Note: HMR only works when running the client from its workspace directory.

 ### Server
-To start the server:
+To start the server seperately:
 ```bash
 cd server
 yarn dev